brondani/cmsis-pack-utils/README.md

 # CMSIS-Pack-Utils: CMake module PoC

-The CMake module [`CMSIS-Pack-Utils.cmake`](./modules/CMSIS-Pack-Utils.cmake) introduced here is an experimental proof of concept for yet another approach aimed at closing the gap between generic CMake based projects and CMSIS-Packs.
+The CMake module [`CMSIS-Pack-Utils.cmake`](./modules/CMSIS-Pack-Utils.cmake) is an experimental proof of concept for yet another approach aimed at closing the gap between generic CMake based projects and CMSIS-Packs.
 It generates `csolution.yml` and `cproject.yml` and orchestrates calls to `csolution` and `cpackget` to download required packs and generate build instructions.
-It parses the generated `cbuild.yml` for getting source files, include paths and defines and generate CMake library targets.
-Several limitations such as pre-includes and generators handling are currently not addressed in this PoC.
+It parses the generated `cbuild.yml` for getting source files, include paths and defines and then it generates CMake library targets.
+Several limitations such as device attributes, pre-includes and generators handling are currently not addressed in this PoC.

 ## Prerequisites